ftognetto/react-server-actions/packages/react-server-actions/README.md

 React Server Actions was born out of the need to address these gaps in the implementation of React's new server actions feature.
 Rather than replacing the native functionality, this library builds upon it by providing a structured approach to server actions.
 The core idea is to establish a well-defined shape for server action responses, making them predictable and easier to work with.

+This is how we define a server action with the help of react-server-actions library.

 ```typescript
 export const zodSchema = z.object({
     name: z.string().min(1),